Family History Resources

 Ancestry Library Edition

-Ancestry Library Edition is a major resource for family historians.
-The data base gives access to billions of genealogy records from the United Kingdom, American, Australia, Canada, and many other countries.
+Ancestry Library Edition is a major resource for family historians and the library provides free access!
+The database gives access to billions of genealogy records from the Australia and overseas.

-Please note: Users must be on site at one of our library branches in order to access Ancestry.
+Please note: Users must be on site at one of our library branches in order to access Ancestry via our Wi-Fi or public PCs.

 Books about Port Phillip